samzipper/website-HEAL/content/join/_index.md

 We love to collaborate and one of our favorite ways is to host visiting students and scientists from other institutions.
 Lawrence is a beautiful place to visit, whether for a week or a year.
 If you need a visa, sponsor, or any other paperwork, we are happy to work with you to set things up.
 We will arrange comfortable office space with plenty of coffee and good conversations for anyone who comes by for a visit!
 If you want to visit sometime, please [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}).

 # About KGS, KU, and Lawrence
-The [Kansas Geological Survey (KGS)](http://www.kgs.ku.edu/) is a research and service division of the [University of Kansas (KU)](https://www.ku.edu/), charged by the state legislature to "... conduct geological studies and research and ... collect, correlate, preserve, and disseminate information leading to a better understanding of the geology of Kansas, with special emphasis on natural resources of economic value, water quality and quantity, and geologic hazards."
-The HEAL@KGS group is part of the [Geohydrology Section](http://www.kgs.ku.edu/Hydro/hydroIndex.html) which focuses on better understanding the past, present, and future of Kansas' water resources.
+HEAL is part of both the [Kansas Geological Survey (KGS)](http://www.kgs.ku.edu/) and the [Department of Geology](https://geo.ku.edu/) at the [University of Kansas (KU)](https://www.ku.edu/).
+The KGS is a research and service division at KU charged by the state legislature to "... conduct geological studies and research and ... collect, correlate, preserve, and disseminate information leading to a better understanding of the geology of Kansas, with special emphasis on natural resources of economic value, water quality and quantity, and geologic hazards."
+The HEAL group is part of the [Geohydrology Section](http://www.kgs.ku.edu/Hydro/hydroIndex.html) which focuses on better understanding the past, present, and future of Kansas' water resources.
 KGS is located on KU's West Campus, which is just across the street from main campus for easy collaboration.

 KGS is located on the KU campus, which is situated on top of Mount Oread in Lawrence KS.
 KU is an international, R1 research university and the flagship university for the state of Kansas with a large water and environmental research community spread across campus.
-In HEAL@KGS we collaborate with faculty and students from many departments including including the [Geology](https://geo.ku.edu/); [Geography and Atmospheric Science](https://geog.ku.edu/); [Civil, Environmental, and Architectural Engineering](https://ceae.ku.edu/); [ Ecology & Evolutionary Biology](https://eeb.ku.edu/); and the [Kansas Biological Survey](http://biosurvey.ku.edu/).
+In HEAL we collaborate with faculty and students from many departments including including the [Geology](https://geo.ku.edu/); [Geography and Atmospheric Science](https://geog.ku.edu/); [Civil, Environmental, and Architectural Engineering](https://ceae.ku.edu/); [ Ecology & Evolutionary Biology](https://eeb.ku.edu/); and the [Kansas Biological Survey](http://biosurvey.ku.edu/).

 We think you'll love Lawrence, which is an eclectic town of ~100,000 people along the banks of the beautiful Kansas River.
 Lawrence has an excellent cultural scene, historic downtown, cutting-edge library, and too many delicious restaurants to count.
 Outdoor opportunities around town including biking, hiking, and boating.
 The big-city vibes and international airport of Kansas City are less than an hour away.